 Contributing to and MAXing OUT My 401k

 A wise family member (who happens to be the wealthiest in our family) once told me to max out my 401k.
 When someone wealthy gives you wealth advice, you take it!
 So after 6ish years in the workforce I was maxing out my 401k.
 Not only did contributing to my 401k lock in the delicious 8% match, but the rapid growth got me contributing more and more.
 It was 8%, then 9%, then I thought… could I push it to 12% all the way up to 25% at one point.
 My income grew and the percent came down.
 At one point I broke the income threshold designating me as an highly compensated employee.
-This allowed me to contribute beyond the typical IRS limits of $18,000.
+This puts me in the top 20% of income earns at my company.
 A year after I was married, I got my wife to max out in pursuit of our early retirement dreams!
 And guess what?
 Vanguard found only 10% of retirement savers max out their 401k.
 If they only knew a person maxing out their 401k at $18,000/yr will have $1.8 million in 30 years (this doesn’t include annual 401k increases, employer matches or even IRA contributions).
 So increase your contribution levels another few percentage points.
 Your future self will thank you.

 Splitting Living Expenses